-On May 2, 1992, a \$7 million addition and courthouse renovation were completed.
+In 1992, a \$7 million addition and courthouse renovation were completed.
 This included construction of a courthouse annex connected to the original courthouse via a glass walkway.
-The southern-facing front side remained unchanged, and the annex incorporated the property behind the courthouse which had previously been the County Jail.
+The southern-facing front side remained unchanged.
+This photo shows the new annex located behind the courthouse which had previously been the County Jail.

-In 2008, the courthouse was again renovated and expanded adding two additional floors to the courthouse annex.
+In 2008, the courthouse was again renovated and expanded

+adding two additional floors to the courthouse annex.
 A feature of this renovation was the addition of a state-of-the-art technology courtroom, which was equipped with multiple tv screens, computers on attorney tables, document scanner, and a high definition media camera - amenities that would 15 years later become essential parts of a modern remote-video-capable courtroom space.